 B Vitamins Play Important Roles in Mental Health Care

-In a previous blog post I reviewed the evidence for folate supplementation in mental health care.
-Emerging research findings show that other B vitamins: B12, thiamin and niacin, also play important roles in maintaining optimal mental health.
-These B vitamins are essential parts of a healthy diet and may help alleviate symptoms of alcohol abuse, depressed mood, schizophrenia and cognitive impairment in some cases.
-Many findings are based on small studies inconsistent and B vitamin supplementation should not be recommended as a first-line or stand-alone 'treatment' of these mental health problems.
+In a previous blog post, I reviewed the evidence for folate supplementation in mental health care.
+Emerging research findings show that other B vitamins: B12, thiamin, and niacin, also play important roles in maintaining optimal mental health.
+These B vitamins are essential parts of a healthy diet and may help alleviate symptoms of alcohol abuse, depressed mood, schizophrenia, and cognitive impairment in some cases.
+Many findings are based on small studies inconsistent and B vitamin supplementation should not be recommended as a first-line or standalone "treatment" for these mental health problems.

 B12 for cognitive impairment

 Vitamin B12 is often recommended for elderly non-demented individuals who complain of impaired cognition; however, research findings are inconsistent.
 In a pilot study (N = 22), 18 elderly patients with abnormal low serum B12 levels and cognitive impairment were treated with B12 (1 mg per day intramuscularly) for 1 week, followed by weekly 1-mg injections for 1 month, then monthly 1-mg injections for 6 months.
 Patients who had been cognitively impaired for less than 1 year experienced significant improvement, whereas patients who had been impaired for longer than 1 year became worse, suggesting that supplementation may ameliorate symptoms related to B12 deficiency only in the early stages of cognitive impairment.